shockeyt/git-branching-and-pages/README.md

 We strongly encourage checking out the official [docs](https://pages.github.com/) and practice more at home.

 It's _super_ easy and - basically - all that needs to happen is the creation of a new branch called `gh-pages`.

+Navigate back to your `branching-is-awesome` directory, and go through the steps below.

 As long as there is an index.html in your root directory...